cstefanache/templlmos/debug/desktop_styles.md

 ### Response:
 </pre>
 #### Output: 0
-<pre style='text-wrap: wrap'>Sure, here is a CSS snippet that matches your requirements:
+<pre style='text-wrap: wrap'>Sure, here is how you can define these styles in your CSS file:

 ```css
 .icon {